JuanBindez/Ezdubs-extract/README.md

 # Ezdubs-extract

-extract mp3 audio for ezdubs
+extract the translated audio from Ezdubs and download